Meteorites and the RNA World: Synthesis of Nucleobases in Carbonaceous Planetesimals and the Role of Initial Volatile Content: Introduction

+It might be possible that RNA was not the first biomolecule that played the role of genetic material.
+Several other candidates have been proposed and studied, e.g., glycol nucleic acids \citep{Seita1972,Zhang2005}, polyamide nucleic acids \citep{Nielsen1991}, threose nucleic acids \citep{Schoening2000,Yu2012}, or different nucleobases \citep{Crick1968,Cafferty2015,Cafferty2016}.
+It is possible that chemical evolution started with the emergence of other types of information-coding molecules, which then eventually transitions into (proto-)RNA via an evolutionary process in the so-called pre-RNA world \citep[see, e.g.,][]{Hud2018}.

 The idea to locate the origin of life in small freshwater basins or ponds on the first continental crust units or volcanic islands attracts more and more attention nowadays.
-Charles Darwin originally posited in 1871 that life might have formed in a warm little pond (WLP) filled with simple prebiotic ingredients \citep{Deamer2017,doi:10.1089/ast.2019.2045}. \citet{Pearce2017} extended this concept by simulating the outcome of the exogenous organic delivery to a WLP.
+Charles Darwin originally posited in 1871 that life might have emerged in a warm little pond (WLP) filled with simple prebiotic ingredients \citep{Deamer2017,doi:10.1089/ast.2019.2045}. \citet{Pearce2017} extended this concept by simulating the outcome of the exogenous organic delivery to a WLP.
 One of the main advantages of WLPs compared to the subsea hydrothermal vent environment for abiogenesis is that the WLPs allow for wet-dry cycles, which promote polymerization and formation of oligonucleotide chains with lengths up to 300 nucleotides \citep{DaSilva2015}.
-To drive this polymerization, all four essential RNA nucleotides have to be present in sufficient concentrations to form the first oligomers. \citet{Becker2018,Becker2019} showed in laboratory experiments that the formation of RNA nucleosides and nucleotides is plausible in WLPs during wet-dry cycles.
+To drive this polymerization, all four essential RNA nucleotides or other monomers of the alternative RNA-predecessors listed above have to be present in sufficient concentrations to form the first oligomers. \citet{Becker2018,Becker2019} showed in laboratory experiments that the formation of RNA nucleosides and nucleotides is plausible in WLPs during wet-dry cycles.
 Moreover, the polymerization of ribonucleotides was demonstrated in the presence of clays or salts \citep{Ferris1996,Ferris2004,DaSilva2015}, metal ion catalysts \citep{Orgel2004}, and in lipid bilayers \citep{Chakrabarti_ea94,Toppozini2013} in WLP settings (including geothermal fields and hot springs).